HermesGermany/galapagos/event_driven_architecture_principles.md

 personal data in the payload, the **providing team** (in the best case, the Business Owner there) has the competence to determine if a requesting team B should have access to their events and associated data or not, so **they** should be the approving instance.

+With great power comes great responsibility.
+The _power_ of teams to publish or subscribe to events brings the _responsibility_ to carefully consider the event context, required event payload, and avoid redundancies in the enterprise IT landscape.
+The teams must provide appropriate information about their events and related decisions in a suitable format, e.g. in a company-wide Enterprise Architecture tool.